DamianAldair/changelog_widgets_fluent_ui/README.md

 import 'package:fluent_ui/fluent_ui.dart';
 ```

-Now, you can use the view and dialogs.
+Now, you can use the view and the dialog.

 ## Available widgets